lbod/delitetutorial/tutorials/beginner.md

 You'll be prompted to enter the widget package name & the name of the custom widget element, accept the defaults for delite widget element package
 & delite widget element name, select no for the rest of the options.

-    [?]
-What is the name of your delite widget element package? first-delite-package [?]
-What do you want to call your delite widget element (must contain a dash)? my-first-element [?]
-Would you like your delite element to be built on a template?
-N [?]
-Would you like your delite element to providing theming capabilities?
-N [?]
-Will your delite element require string internationalization?
-N [?]
-Will your delite element require pointer management?
-N
+    ?
+What is the name of your delite widget element package? (custom) ?
+What do you want to call your delite widget element (must contain a dash)? (custom-element) ?
+Would you like your delite element to be built on a template? n ?
+Would you like your delite element to providing theming capabilities? n ?
+Will your delite element require string internationalization? n ?
+Will your delite element require pointer management? n ?
+Do you want to use build version of delite package (instead of source version)? n

 ### A look through what's been generated
 Lets look through what Yeoman created, again this is just a boilerplate setup but here's the important components.

-We've created a new package named `first-delite-package` for new widgets that we'll create.
+We've created a new package named `custom` for new widgets that we'll create.

-- `./MyFirstElement.js` - this is our widget module
+- `./CustomElement.js` - this is our widget module
-- `./MyFirstElement/css/MyFirstElement.css` - this is our widget css
+- `./CustomElement/css/CustomElement.css` - this is our widget css
-- `./samples/MyFirstElement.html` - this is a sample how to use our new widget
+- `./samples/CustomElement.html` - this is a sample how to use our new widget

-This is the most basic setup for a widget/custom component, you can view the sample generated HTML `./samples/MyFirstElement.html` in a browser to see what's been created.
+This is the most basic setup for a widget/custom component, you can view the sample generated HTML `./samples/CustomElement.html` in a browser to see what's been created.
 We'll build upon this example HTML as we progress in the tutorial.